 But you may drive something like this:

-This is the "Stella" (Latin for "Star") advertised as the "world's first solar-powered family car".
+The first image is the "Stella" (Latin for "Star") advertised as the "world's first solar-powered family car".
 It was built by engineering students of the Technische Universiteit Eindhoven, Eindhoven, Netherlands

 The story can be found here: Stella Press Release

-You can build your own (non-solar powered) electric car - buy simply getting any reasonably small car, removing the internal combustion engine, and installing an electric motor, batteries, and controller!
+You certainly can build your own (non-solar powered) electric car - buy simply getting any reasonably small car, removing the internal combustion engine, and installing an electric motor, batteries, and controller!
 There are actually "kits" available to do this.
 You will encounter engineering difficulties, but it is not rocket science so these difficulties can be overcome.
 You will end up with an electric car that will have the typical range and speed - about 50 miles, and 30-60 mph.

 OK, back to the matter at hand....